spotDL/spotify-downloader/README.md

 Now to run the script type:

 `python.exe spotdl.py`

+For list of available options, use `python.exe spotdl.py --help`

 (you can create a batch file shortcut to run the script just by double-click anytime)